MadRiver44/projectOne/README.md

 #### Unsolved Problems

 I designed the game in such a manner to build a small MVP and once functional, simply refactor the CSS to accomodate any number of tiles to scale the game.
-Knowing that some things take me along time, I strived for scalability last, and ran out of time.
+Knowing that some things take me a long time, I strived for scalability last, and ran out of time.

 The issue is a bug in the setWinArrPattern() function.
 When I create larger instances, the game starts "missing" random numbers.
 This is seen here